 Master of Science (MS) in Computer Science

-The Master of Science program is designed for students who have received their undergraduate degrees in Computer Science (or closely related fields), and who wish to develop greater depth and/or breadth in computer science.
-The MS degree prepares students for more challenging--and often more highly-compensated--work in their professional careers, and UIC Computer Science MS alumni have traditionally been well-positioned for interesting and rewarding careers.
+The Master of Science program is designed for students who have received their undergraduate degrees in Computer Science (or closely related fields), and wish to develop greater depth and/or breadth in computer science.
+The MS degree prepares students for more challenging--and often more highly-compensated--work in their professional careers.
+UIC Computer Science MS alumni have traditionally been well-positioned for interesting and rewarding careers.

-For information regarding MS degree requirements please refer to the CS Graduate Program manual.
+Detailed MS degree requirements are published in the CS Graduate Program manual.

 The Doctor of Philosophy program is designed for students who have received their MS degrees in Computer Science (or closely related fields), and who wish to develop greater depth and breadth in computer science, with particular emphasis on the development of expertise in Computer Science research.
 The PhD degree prepares students for the most challenging--and often most highly-compensated--work in the field of Computer Science.
 Typically, PhD graduates are employed in commercial or industrial research, or themselves become faculty members in Computer Science departments throughout the world.

-Exceptional applicants who have completed a Bachelor of Science degree in Computer Science, or a related field, and wish to pursue a PhD will be considered for a "Direct PhD Admission."
-Such students will pursue the PhD degree without the requirement of first completing a Master degree.
+Exceptional applicants who have completed a Bachelor of Science degree in Computer Science, or a related field, and wish to pursue a PhD will be considered for a "Direct PhD Admission".
+Such students will pursue the PhD degree without the requirement or option of first completing a Master degree.

-For information regarding PhD degree requirements please refer to the CS Graduate Program manual
+Detailed PhD degree requirements are published in the CS Graduate Program manual

-See Graduation Guidelines for general information on graduation process.
+Read through Graduation Guidelines for the graduation process.